PureDreamerGk/Carl_Xiong_Research_Log/Carl_Xiong_Research_Log _f21.md

 - [X] Sign the ESPR Contract

-- [ ] Attend the research group meeting as scheduled and record attendance
+- [X] Attend the research group meeting as scheduled and record attendance (Attend group meeting instead of reserach meeting since there is no reserach meeting in week 1)

 - [X] Reflect on research logs